 -- Mayor Kelli Linville

-of the Laurel/Granary street construction and Waypoint Park construction, including time-lapse images.
+of the Laurel/Granary street construction and Waypoint Park, including time-lapse images.

-Located at the end of Central Avenue and next to the Granary Building, this one-acre park will include a new beach, playground, waterfront trail, acid ball industrial art and nearshore habitat.
-The City is constructing the first phase of Waypoint Park at a cost of $4.7 million.
+Located at the end of Central Avenue and next to the Granary Building, this one-acre park includes a new beach, playground, waterfront trail, industrial art and nearshore habitat.
+Total costs for Waypoint Park including the Central Pier were $3.8 million.
 We can’t wait for the citizens of Bellingham to enjoy this park as much as we have loved building it.

 When the waterfront district is fully implemented, the community will have another 33 acres of upland parks and six acres of public beach in the waterfront district, which will provide visitors and residents with a variety of waterfront access opportunities.